-Parenting is a tough task today in the ever-changing world of social media and ubiquitous mobile devices.
+In the ever-changing world of social media and mobile phones, parenting today is a tough task!
 It's estimated that 91% of teens worldwide are actively texting everyday.
 Feelings about mobile device rules can differ greatly from one family to another and even between two parents in a household.

 For many kids, being allowed to use the Messages app on iPhone or iPad is often the first foray into the world of text messaging.
 Unlike Snapchat or other "self-destructing" messaging apps, many parents feel that the iOS Messages app is a good starting point since, by default, the Messages app does not automatically delete or erase text messages.
 Apple's Messages app is also the messaging format that most parents are familiar with and use themselves on a daily basis.